 STEP #2: Installation of Permanent Back Support

-You can install a back support post for your recliner to prevent slouching and maintain an ergonomic posture.
+You can install a back support post for your best recliner to prevent slouching and maintain an ergonomic posture.
 These come with special kits, and all you have to do is attach them according to the instructions provided by your manufacturer or supplier.
 You can easily find these kits by looking on the internet, and I recommend checking out the manufacturer’s website or an online marketplace like Amazon.
 Besides, you may use a headrest or a rolled-up towel if nothing is available in stores that meet your needs.

 STEP #3: Seat Height Adjustment